 Read More about Gagan Ullalmath

 Hailed as "the new king of Indian classical violin" (The Times of India), accolades and praise sit lightly on the shoulders of Ambi Subramaniam, who has a number of major accomplishments under his belt.
-The violin maestro who pursued BBM at Jain University is son of India's violin icon Padma Shri Dr. L. Subramaniam.
+The violin maestro who pursued BBM at Jain (Deemed-to-be University) is son of India's violin icon Padma Shri Dr. L. Subramaniam.

 Read More about Ambi Subramaniam